Home of English Grammar

 8. I don’t like either of them.

-9. I like neither of them.
+9. I like both of them.
+They are very nice.

 10. Neither Peter nor Harry came to the party.

-11. There was an accident on the road but we neither saw nor heard anything.
+11. There was an accident on the road, but we neither saw nor heard anything.

-12. Either you leave my house or I will call the police.
+12. Either you leave my house, or I will call the police.

 • Share